Ice algae

-Ice algae are any of the various types of algal communities found in annual and multi-year sea or terrestrial ice.
+Ice algae are any of the various types of algal communities found in annual and multi-year sea, and terrestrial lake ice or glacier ice.

 On sea ice in the polar oceans, ice algae communities play an important role in primary production.
 The timing of blooms of the algae is especially important for supporting higher trophic levels at times of the year when light is low and ice cover still exists.
 Sea ice algal communities are mostly concentrated in the bottom layer of the ice, but can also occur in brine channels within the ice, in melt ponds, and on the surface.

 Because terrestrial ice algae occur in freshwater systems, the species composition differs greatly from that of sea ice algae.
-These communities are significant in that they often change the color of glaciers and ice sheets, impacting the reflectivity of the ice itself.
+In particular, terrestrial glacier ice algae communities are significant in that they change the color of glaciers and ice sheets, impacting the reflectivity of the ice itself.

 Sea ice algae

 Adapting to the sea ice environment

 Microbial life in sea ice is extremely diverse, and includes abundant algae, bacteria and protozoa.
 Algae in particular dominate the sympagic environment, with estimates of more than 1000 unicellular eukaryotes found to associate with sea ice in the Arctic.
 Species composition and diversity vary based on location, ice type, and irradiance.
-In general, pennate diatoms such as Nitschia frigida (in the Arctic) and Fragilariopsis cylindrus (in the Antarctic) are abundant.
+In general, pennate diatoms such as Nitzschia frigida (in the Arctic) and Fragilariopsis cylindrus (in the Antarctic) are abundant.
 Melosira arctica, which forms up to meter-long filaments attached to the bottom of the ice, are also widespread in the Arctic and are an important food source for marine species.

 While sea ice algae communities are found throughout the column of sea ice, abundance and community composition depends on the time of year.
 There are many microhabitats available to algae on and within sea ice, and different algal groups have different preferences.
 For example, in late winter/early spring, motile diatoms like N. frigida have been found to dominate the uppermost layers of the ice, as far as briny channels reach, and their abundance is greater in multi-year ice (MYI) than in first year ice (FYI).
 Additionally, dinoflagellates have also been found to dominant in the early austral spring in Antarctic sea ice.

 Sea ice algal communities can also thrive at the surface of the ice, in surface melt ponds, and in layers where rafting has occurred.
 In melt ponds, dominant algal types can vary with pond salinity, with higher concentrations of diatoms being found in melt ponds with higher salinity.
 Because of their adaption to low light conditions, the presence of ice algae (in particular, vertical position in the ice pack) is primarily limited by nutrient availability.
 The highest concentrations are found at the base of the ice because the porosity of that ice enables nutrient infiltration from seawater.